austinmp/multi-kill-clipper/README.md

 ## Prerequisites
 * You must have the League of Legends client installed on your computer and running while using the app.
 * You must enable the Replay API in the game client config, it is disabled by default.
-This can be done by following the following steps listed on the [Riot Developer Portal](https://developer.riotgames.com/docs/lol#game-client-api_replay-api)
+This can be done by following the following steps, which are also listed on the [Riot Developer Portal](https://developer.riotgames.com/docs/lol#game-client-api_replay-api)

     >       1. Locate where your game is installed.
     >